Dmitry Shapiro

+Prior to MySpace, Shapiro created the video sharing site Veoh in 2005, which was launched a few months after YouTube.
+Veoh raised $70M in venture capital from a prominent list of investors that included Spark Capital, Michael Eisner, Time Warner Investments, Adobe, Intel, John Dolgen and Tom Freston (two former heads of Viacom) and Goldman Sachs.

+Prior to Veoh, Shapiro founded Akonix Systems, Inc, an enterprise cybersecurity company, which raised $34M in venture capital, and was later acquired by Quest Software].

 Education and career

 Shapiro was born in Russia but later moved to the United States.
 Shapiro graduated with a BS in Electrical Engineering from the Georgia Institute of Technology in 1992.
-From 1995-1999, Shapiro served as the Head of Web Development at Fujitsu Business Communications.
+From 1995-1999, Shapiro was the Head of Web Development at Fujitsu Business Communications.

 After his time at Fujitsu, Shapiro was the Director of Product and Engineering at CollegeClub.com, a social network which he helped grow from 200,000 members to over 4 million.